-Patients commented positively that staff were professional, approachable and polite.
-We saw that staff treated patients with dignity and respect and gave patients time to discuss any concerns or issues.
+Patients commented positively that staff were very nice, polite and helpful.
+We saw that staff treated patients with dignity and respect and were kind and caring.
 Staff were friendly towards patients at the reception desk and over the telephone.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.